 Spot size – The spot size or laser beam width affects the success of the procedure.
 It’s said that the best beam is approximately 4 times as wide as the target area.
 We have MANY options to choose from, so our Lasers can have a square, rectangle or round spot size (to BEST CONTOUR to the sensitive areas we treat).

-Stretch Marks – Skin condition which develops from extensive stretching of the skin from either pregnancy, muscle gain, weight gain or loss, etc. We can dramatically reduce the appearance of stretch marks through our laser skin resurfacing.
+Stretch Marks – a Skin condition which develops from extensive stretching of the skin from either pregnancy, muscle gain, weight gain or loss, etc. We can dramatically reduce the appearance of stretch marks through our laser skin resurfacing.

-Sublative – Fractionated (or fractional) bi-polar radio frequency technology that places heat energy effectively into upper dermis where it produces and increases elastin and collagen with minimal epidermal disruption
+Sublative – Fractionated (or fractional) bi-polar radio frequency technology that places heat energy effectively into the upper dermis where it produces and increases elastin and collagen with minimal epidermal disruption

 Sublime – Treatment consists of elōs combination of effective levels of bi-polar radio frequency, laser, infrared, and visible light energies to reach deep dermal layers of skin and stimulate collagen growth.

 Supplements – Products in one’s diet that enhances a healthy diet and exercise.

 Tanning products (or fake tanning products) – Such as self-tanners, bronzers or other makeup (foundation) on the area to be treated can cause burning.

 Target – Area of skin that the laser is directed towards.